 a.
 Configure Oracle Software Library.
 Oracle Software Library (Software Library) is a feature within Enterprise Manager Cloud Control that acts as a repository to store software entities such as software patches, virtual appliance images, reference gold images, application software, and their associated directive scripts.
-You require the Software Library for operations such as provisioning, patching, and so on.
+You require the Software Library for operations such as provisioning and patching.

-by selecting Configure Oracle Software Library.
-Enter the absolute path leading up to a unique directory name.
-By default, the storage location that is configured is the OMS Shared File System location, so Oracle strongly recommends that the location you enter is a mounted location on the OMS host.
+When checking Configure Oracle Software Library check box, enter the absolute path leading up to a unique directory name.
+By default, the storage location that is configured is the OMS Shared File System location, Oracle strongly recommends that the location you enter is a mounted location on the OMS host.
 This helps when you install additional OMS instances that can use the same mounted Software Library location.